oxcsml/epimap/docs/index.md

 Do look at estimates and predictions given by other groups at [Cambridge MRC Biostatistics Unit](https://www.mrc-bsu.cam.ac.uk/tackling-covid-19/nowcasting-and-forecasting-of-covid-19/), [LSHTM CMMID](https://epiforecasts.io/covid/posts/national/united-kingdom/) and [Imperial College London](https://imperialcollegelondon.github.io/covid19local/).

+This website and the method behind it were developed by an [OxCSML](http://csml.stats.ox.ac.uk/) [team]({{ site.baseurl }}{% link people.md %}) at the University of Oxford's Department of Statistics, along with a number of other collaborators.

 <div class="map-container">
 <div class="row">
 <div class="column">